Mária Patakyová

 Mária Patakyová (born 14 May 1963) is a Slovak lawyer and law professor, who served as the Ombudsman in Slovakia from 2017 to 2022.

+Biography

 Patakyová was born in Nové Zámky.
 She studied Law at the Comenius University and has been teaching commercial law at the same university since 1985.
 Between 2011 and 2017 she served as the Vice-Rector for legal affairs.

 In 2015 she was nominated by Slovakia to the General Court of the European Union.
 Nonetheless, the court rejected the nomination due to Patakyová insufficient command of the French language.